-(iii) The person is ineligible under 49 CFR 24.2(g)(2); or
+(iii) The person is ineligible under 49

+CFR 24.2(g)(2), or

+(iv) HUD determines that the person

 (iv) HUD determines that the person was not displaced as a direct result of acquisition, rehabilitation, or demolition for the project.
+(3) The recipient may request, at any

-(3) The recipient may request, at any time, HUD's determination of whether a displacement is or would be covered under this section.
+(3) The recipient may request, at any time, HUD's determination of whether a displacement is or would be covered under this section. (g) Definition of initiation of negotia-

 (g) Definition of initiation of negotiations.
-For purposes of determining the formula for computing the replacement housing assistance to be provided to a residential tenant displaced as a direct result of privately undertaken rehabilitation, demolition, or acquisition of the real property, the term "initiation of negotiations" means the execution of the agreement between the recipient and HUD, or selection of the project site, if later.
+For purposes of determining the formula for computing the replacement housing assistance to be provided to a residential tehant displaced as a direct result of privately undertaken rehabilitation, demolition, or acquisition of the real property, the term "initiation of negotiatious" means the execution of the agreement between the recipient and HUD, or selection of the project site, if later.